 - Tax evasion

 While this may seem like an option that would provide the most freedom for a felon seeking rights immediately after leaving prison, becoming a sovereign citizen may not be an option.

 As a felon, taking such a stance and inviting criminal charges only places him or her in an extremely dangerous situation.
 It would be easy for a felon under these circumstances to be sent back to prison because of their prior criminal history.

 A judge could easily decide a felon sovereign citizen has already lived in a way that is placed him or herself above the law.
 Becoming a sovereign citizen would only add to this view as a further demonstration of his or her disregard for legal consequences.

-However, consistently ignoring federal regulations would defeat the purpose of expungement and set a felon up for further difficulties with the law.
+Felons are already seen as being dishonest, untrustworthy, and unwilling or unable to follow directions from authority figures.
+Consistently ignoring federal regulations would defeat the purpose of expungement and set a felon up for further difficulties with the law.

 While a felon can become a sovereign citizen, it’s not a recommended course of action.

 *Please note, this article is for informational purposes only.
 The staff at JobsForFelonsHub.com are not lawyers and urge you to contact a lawyer directly in order to get sovereignty questions answered.
 You can do that affordably by using this website.

 So, what do you think about this blog post concerning a felon becoming a sovereign citizen?
 Are you currently a sovereign citizen?
 Please tell us in the comments below.